-Bhikaiji Cama was one of the leading figures in the Indian Independence Movement.
-The renowned freedom fighter is also known as the Madam Cama.
+Bhikaiji Cama was one of the leading female revolutionaries in the Indian Independence Movement.
+The renowned and one of the top freedom fighters of India is also known as the Madam Cama.
 She worked for women equality and helped many orphanage girls to lead a prospering life.
 Bhikaiji belonged to the Parsi family, and her father, Sorabji Framji Patel, was an eminent member of the Parsi community.
 She participated in many national movements.

 She is one of the unsung heroes who fought for India’s Independence.
 Moolmati was a mother of Ram Prasad Bismil (a revolutionary) and played an eminent role struggle for freedom.
 She supported his son; after his death, she raised another son and supported him to join the Independence movement.
 Without her support and scarifies, Ram Prasad Bismil might not have got the courage to fight against Britishers.